AlexandraPapadaki/Match-or-no-match-Keypoint-filtering-based-on-matching-probability/README.md

 5) Find final predictions under the "Results" folder.
 "PredictedLabelsAll" folder provides a file for each image, containing the predicted labels for all the detected keypoints.
 "PredictedMatchableKeypoints" provides a file for each image, containing the keypoints (coordinates, octave, angle, size and response) that were predicted as matchable.

-References
+If you use this code for your research, please cite the following paper
 ------------------------
+@inproceedings{papadaki2020match,
-[1] Papadaki, A. I., & Hansch, R. (2020).
-Match or no match: Keypoint filtering based on matching probability.
-In Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition Workshops (pp. 1014-1015).
+  title={Match or no match: Keypoint filtering based on matching probability}, author={Papadaki, Alexandra I and Hansch, Ronny}, booktitle={Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition Workshops}, pages={1014--1015}, year={2020}
+}